nrukavkov/cosmos-config-node/README.md

 ## Todo:

-i.
-Add role for configure AIDE
+1. Add role for configure AIDE

-i.
-Add cron job for scheduled scanning using Lynis
+2. Add cron job for scheduled scanning using Lynis

-i.
-Configure password hashing rounds in /etc/login.defs
+3. Configure password hashing rounds in /etc/login.defs

-i.
-Configure minimum password age in /etc/login.defs
+4. Configure minimum password age in /etc/login.defs

-i.
-Disable drivers like USB storage when not used
+5. Disable drivers like USB storage when not used

-i.
-Enable logging to an external logging host for archiving purposes and additional protection
+6. Enable logging to an external logging host for archiving purposes and additional protection

-i.
-When possible set expire dates for all password protected accounts
+7. When possible set expire dates for all password protected accounts

 Review and apply recommended values: